 Why use Slack with Small Improvements?

-Small Improvements is a perfect system to capture objectives or to send "official" praise to coworkers for a job well done.
-However, a common challenge for HR teams is to get SI as close as possible to their employee population, so that the system is used frequently.
-Often too many end users will forget about tools like Small Improvements once the official review time is over.
+Small Improvements is a perfect system to capture objectives or send Praise to coworkers for a job well done.
+The challenge for HR teams is getting employees to use frequently tools like Small Improvements once the official Performance Review time has passed.

 It's tricky on the desktop, and even harder on mobile.
-However, if users have already installed an app like Slack or HipChat (mobile or desktop), then it's a lot easier to reach those employees - Both to notify them of events and enable them to engage in new feedback/objective creation.
+However, with office communication tools like Slack or HipChat (mobile or desktop), it's a lot easier to reach those employees, both to notify them of events and enable them to engage in new feedback/objective creation.
 Enter our new integration.